UIC-ESLAS/Dilithium-Multi-Moduli/readme.md

 - `keccak`: contains code for Keccak on ARMv7-M by Alexandre Adomnicăi
 - `M3`: contains code for Dilithium on ARM Cortex-M3
   - `common`: contains code that is shared between different schemes
-    - `keccak1600.S`: the proposed keccak implementation
+    - `keccak1600.S`: the proposed keccak implementation; Default keccak implementation.
+Or use `KECCAK=1` as the make configuration to use the proposed keccak implementation.
-    - `keccak1600_XKCP.S`: the XKCP keccak implementation
+    - `keccak1600_XKCP.S`: the XKCP keccak implementation; Use `KECCAK=0` as the make configuration to use the XKCP keccak implementation.
   - `config.py`: Saves platform configuration
   - `crypto_sign`: contains the implementations for dilithium2, dilithium3, and dilithium5
       - `dilithium2`